 This garden features an elevated boardwalk which meanders through 7 acres of natural wetlands.
 Stone pathways traverse a forested hillside, and visitors can enjoy the sounds of water at Serenity Falls - a re-circulating waterfall - while viewing the many varieties of plants, birds, and other wildlife inhabiting the area.

-The garden is open year-round from sunrise to sunset.
+The garden is open year-round.
+Hours vary throughout the year.
 Admission is free.